akuendig/RxPython/docs/source/rx/observable.rst

 	.. attribute:: key

-		The key of this Observable sequence.
+		The key of this :class:`Observable`.

 Aggregation